ralphserges/content_summarizer_api/README.md

 This is a Restful API service that provide summarization service for any sort of content in English language.
 It utilizes basic Word Frequency algorithmn to determine which sentences are more important than the other.
 It is based on the assumption that the more repeated a word is, the more significance the statement may be.

-Send a POST request to https://lzasummarizer.herokuapp.com/lza-projects/summaries and include a JSON in the HTTP body where the key is "content" and value is the contenet to be summarized.
+Send a POST request to https://lzasummarizer.herokuapp.com/lza-projects/summaries and include a JSON in the HTTP body where the key is "content" and value is the content to be summarized.

 Example, sending a POST request with JSON looking like the following:
 *{"content": "The US central bank announced a significant shift in its monetary policy stance to end 2021 ...}*